truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

    b.
 As the system reboots, be prepared to hit the <kbd>F11</kbd> key when you first see the **TrueNAS Open Storage** splash screen.
       Alternatively, you can start clicking on the **F11** key on the online keyboard until you see the TrueNAS Installer screen.

    c.
 Select the **UEFI: ATEN Virtual CDROM** device from the boot list.
 The bootstrap loader begins.
-When it ends the SCALE installer opens.
+When it ends the TrueNAS installer opens.
 {{< /expand >}}

-### Using the SCALE Installer
+### Using the TrueNAS Installer

 {{< hint type=note >}}
-If you are doing a clean install from the SCALE <file>.iso</file> file to recover from an issue that requires you to re-install SCALE from the <file>.iso</file>, have your network configuration information ready to use for controller 1 after the installation completes.
+If you are doing a clean install from the TrueNAS <file>.iso</file> file to recover from an issue that requires you to re-install TrueNAS from the <file>.iso</file>, have your network configuration information ready to use for controller 1 after the installation completes.
 Do not configure network settings on controller 2.
-Also have your SCALE system configuration file and data backups handy, so you can recover your system settings and import your data into the recovered SCALE clean-install system.
+Also have your TrueNAS system configuration file and data backups handy, so you can recover your system settings and import your data into the recovered TrueNAS clean-install system.
 {{< /hint >}}
-{{< expand "SCALE Installer Steps" "v" >}}
+{{< expand "TrueNAS Installer Steps" "v" >}}
 {{< include file="/static/includes/SCALEInstallerProcedure.md" >}}

 6. Select **OK** after the **The TrueNAS installation on <nvme0n1> succeeded** displays.
 The Console setup menu screen displays.